The Lost History of the Lady Aeronauts (ePub)

 |Other formats available||Price|

+Brace yourself for balloonomania!
 From have-a-go Georgians to emancipated Edwardians, the lady aeronauts were actresses, writers, heiresses, scientists, engineers, explorers, showgirls and suffragettes.
-These unsung trailblazers for female freedom enjoyed lives shot through with sheer courage and joie de vivre.
-Yet they were all but forgotten.
-Hold on tight for a white-knuckle balloon ride through their remarkable real life stories…
+Yet they are all but forgotten.
+These unsung pioneers of female freedom enjoyed lives shot through with sheer courage and joie de vivre.
+Hold on tight for a breathtaking ride through their remarkable real life stories…

 The mysterious death of Leaping LilyDaily Express 23/06/21